 After using Rhodia paper, it should become obvious why it comes so highly recommended.
 It handles fountain pens extremely well!
 Across a variety of different pens and inks, I didn’t observe any feathering.
 Bleeding was low and only occurred when very heavy applications of ink (like a drop or very wet scribble) were applied to the paper.
 Ghosting is also low, so almost everyone should be comfortable using both sides of a sheet.

 Rhodia paper has fast drying times.
 If waiting for ink to dry is an annoyance you can do without, you should seriously consider this paper.
 That’s not to say it’s instant, but it’s faster than many popular papers.
 Due to the lower dry times, not much sheen shows up.
-While some sheen is visible with very sheeny inks, don’t expect it to blow you away.
-Surprisingly, this paper shows some nice shading.
+While some sheen is visible with high-sheening inks, don’t expect it to blow you away.
+Surprisingly, even though it has fast dry times, this paper shows some nice shading.
 Again, it’s not as much as many other papers I’ve used, but it’s more than I would expect from such fast dry times.This paper is extremely smooth and nice to write on.
 Although Rhodia is owned by Clairefontaine, it is not nearly as slick as Clairefontaine paper.
 It has almost no feedback, but does offer a bit of resistance when you use it.
 Still, I have heard people say it is too smooth for them.
 Personally, I think it’s nice to write on, but the feeling is nothing special.

 Rhodia has a reputation as being a reliable, easy to obtain fountain pen friendly paper, and for good reason.
 It handles pretty much anything you can throw at it with ease.
 It has great dry times and still shows some of the fun properties of ink like shading and sheen.
 In addition to being available from almost every pen retailer, it can be found in most office supply stores, as well as some art and hobby shops.
 If you’re ever in need of some good paper, it should comfort you to know that a pad of Rhodia is probably available nearby.
 If dot grid is your thing, you can’t go wrong with a Rhodia Dot Pad.